- Dec 3 - Apr 1, 2020

 - Online via crowdcast

-The Early Careers Group will be running a series of twice-monthly webinars from 1st September 2020 onwards, generally on Tuesdays at 1pm (BST).
+The Early Careers Group is running a series of webinars from 1st September 2020 onwards, generally on Tuesdays at 1pm (BST).
 These are organised by Dr. Simone Graetzer (University of Salford, UK).
-The webinars will involve a presentation of up to 40 minutes plus questions.
-Our schedule for this year is below.
+The webinars involve a presentation of up to 40 minutes plus questions.
+Our schedule is below.

 Recordings will be made available here on the day of each event.

-- 1pm Thursday 3rd December, Dr Christine Evers (University of Southampton), Robot Audition
+- 1pm Thursday 3rd December 2020, Dr. Christine Evers (University of Southampton), Robot Audition

-To register for the series, fill in the secure Google form here.
+To register for the 2021 series, fill in the secure Google form here.
 All those registered will receive a link to attend from Crowdcast, via email.
 To unsubscribe, send an email to firstname.lastname@example.org.
 If you subscribed in 2020, you will need to resubscribe.